GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 * A submission summary.
 A brief overview (~300 words max) of your tool suitable for immediate publication.
 * Written explanation.
 This element should explain in detail your solution and how it works.
 Please include any relevant technical details, and indicate any special functionalities (or limitations) of the tool.
 Please include in this explanation instructions for installation / implementation as may be appropriate.
 * The tool.
 Entries should either include a copy of the code or program that you have developed or, if the tool is hosted externally, access instructions to facilitate evaluation by the judging panel.
 * Example of output.
-A copy of the tool’s output demonstrating its capability (i.e., list of entities or data identifying entities as described in this announcement – see Outputs section).
+A copy of the tool’s output demonstrating its capability (*i.e.*, list of entities or data identifying entities as described in this announcement – see Outputs section).
 * A list with the name, affiliation, and contact information for each individual and entity that contributed to the contest entry.

 (2) Email your completed submission to **LabCFTC@cftc.gov** with subject line listed as “LabCFTC Project Streetlamp Submission.”
 If applicable, the email sender will be considered the contact person and official representative for the participating team.
 Contest entries must be in English and .pdf format with font size no smaller than 11-point.
 All submissions must conform to the requirements set out in this contest announcement.